jcnelson/vdev/README.md

 $OS_TYPE defaults to "LINUX".

-If you do not want to build the vdev filesystem that allows it to equivocate about device files to different processes, omit the `USE_FS=1` option.

-To install, type:
+To build vdevfs, type:

+    $ make -C fs
-    $ make install
+    $ sudo make -C fs install

-The binaries will be installed by default to /usr/local/bin.
+By default, libvdev is installed to /lib/.
+By default, vdevd is installed to /sbin/vdevd and its helper programs are installed to /lib/vdev/.
+By default, vdevfs is installed to /usr/sbin/vdevfs.

 FAQ
 ---